dmiller/clojure-clr-next/_drafts/2021-07-15-a-minimal-implementation.md

     override x.ToString() = "()"
 ```

 The basic overrides are simple.
-Fixed hashcode value, `ToString` as required by Clojure.
-For equals, we can only be equal to an empty sequence, which is something that returns `null` (= `nil` in Clojure) when `seq` is called on it.
+Fixed hashcode value; `ToString` as required by Clojure.
+For equality, we can only be equal to an empty sequence, which is something that returns `null` (= `nil` in Clojure) when `seq` is called on it.
 That means we need something that `seq` can be called on: a `Seqable`.

 You will note that a `SimpleEmptySeq` is not equal to `null`.
 The loss of so-called 'nil-punning' in sequences has been questioned (bemoaned?) many times.